sent-hil/bitesized/Readme.md

 # TODO

+* Make threadsafe by using redis conn pooling
 * Write blog post explaning bitmaps and this library
 * Retention starting with an event, then comeback as diff. event(s)
 * Cohorts: users who did this event, also did